actualbudget/actual/docs/budgeting/joint-accounts.md

 2. Get two debit cards attached to the joint account, one for you and one for your partner.
 3. Create a joint Actual Budget file on a server that is also reachable by your partner.
 4. Decide how big each partner's contribution to the joint account should be (see below).
-5. Follow the [/getting-started/starting-fresh] guide with your partner.
+5. Follow the [Starting Fresh guide](/docs/getting-started/starting-fresh) with your partner.

 ### Deciding on how big each partner's contribution should be